ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/studio/database/settings/time-series-settings.markdown

          * Entries will be removed according to the policy's retention period.
          {NOTE/}
 3. **Policy Check Frequency**
-   Set the frequency by which the server checks Rollup and Retention policies.
+   Set the frequency by which the server checks and executes the Rollup and Retention policies.
    {NOTE: }
    Set **Policy Check Frequency** to a frequency that allows your most frequent policy to run.